marklogic-community/corb2/README.md

 jasypt.password=passphrase

 #### URIS\_BATCH\_REF
-If a module, including those specified by PRE-BATCH-MODULE, XQUERY-MODULE or POST-BATCH-MODULE have an external or global variable named $URIS\_BATCH\_REF, the variable will be set to the first item in the sequence returned by URIS-MODULE.
-This means that, when used, the URIS-MODULE must return a sequence with the special string value first, then the URI count, then the sequence of URIs to process.
+If a module, including those specified by PRE-BATCH-MODULE, XQUERY-MODULE or POST-BATCH-MODULE have an external or global variable named URIS\_BATCH\_REF, the variable will be set to the first item in the sequence or ValueIterator returned by URIS-MODULE.
+This means that, when used, the URIS-MODULE must return a sequence or ValueIterator with the special string value first, then the URI count, then the sequence of URIs to process.

 As an example, a batch ref can be a link/id of a document that manages the status of the batch job, where pre-batch module updates the status to start and post-batch module can set it to complete.
 This example can be used to manage status and errors in automated batch jobs.

 ExportBatchToFileTask, PreBatchUpdateFileTask and PostBatchUpdateFileTask use URIS\_BATCH\_REF as the file name if EXPORT-FILE-NAME is not specified.
 This is useful for automated jobs where name of the output file name can be determined only by the URIS-MODULE.

-### JavaScript Modules
-JavaScript modules are supported with Marklogic 8 and can be used in place of an xquery module.
-However, if returning multiple values (ex: URIS-MODULE), values must be returned as ValueIterator.
-MarkLogic JavaScript API has helper functions to convert Arrays into ValueIterator (xdmp.arrayValues()) and inserting values into another ValueIterator (fn.insertBefore()).

-For example, a simple URIS-MODULE may look like this

-var uris = cts.uris()
-fn.insertBefore(uris,0,uris.count)

-To return URIS\_BATCH\_REF, we can do the following. fn.insertBefore(fn.insertBefore(uris,0,uris.count),0,"uris\-batch\-ref")

 ### Usage